 Benefits of High Credit Limits

-- Transfer credit lines: Some issuers will allow you to transfer credit lines between cards.
+Transfer credit lines: Some credit card companies will allow you to transfer credit lines between cards.
 You can consolidate onto one card to get a very big credit line, or spread your total credit line out over multiple cards.

 However, this does not mean you can spend an unlimited amount with these cards — there’s still a spending limit.
 It just means that your particular spending limit will adjust over time, based on your use of the card and general creditworthiness (similar to a regular credit limit).

 Unfortunately, you won’t be able to see your spending limit with these former charge cards.
 But Amex does provide a “Spending Power” tool you can use to test purchase amounts.
 If you’re planning a large purchase and aren’t sure if you’ll be approved you can use this tool to check beforehand.
 You can also contact customer support to ask if a purchase amount will go through.